-- 34. The proposed new access road to the quarry shall be located as shown on the plan titled Intersection and Access Road General Arrangement (Drawing No. C11052-D001; dated 14 December 2013) prepared by Brown Consulting (ACT) Pty Ltd. - 35.
-The access road shall be designed and constructed in accordance with the Intersection and Access Road Report prepared by Brown Consulting (ACT) Pty Ltd (Issue A; dated 16 December 2013) and the Water Cycle Management Study for Proposed New Access Road prepared by SEEC (Ref 14000060-WCMS-01; dated 7 May 2014). - 36.
-Design the internal access road and drainage structures between the property access and the sand extraction area, generally to the standard of Type 2 Road as specified in Table 2 of Yarrowlumla Development Control Plan Rural Zone and Palerang Council's Specification for Construction of Private Access Roads and Entrances.
-Roads are to have a central crown with crossfalls of 3% for sealed and 5% for unsealed pavements. - 37.
+- 32. Design the internal access road and drainage structures between the property access and the sand extraction area, including the right of carriageway over Lot 50 DP 754878, generally to the standard of Type 2 Road as specified in Table 2 of Yarrowlumla Development Control Plan Rural Zone and Palerang Council's Specification for Construction of Private Access Roads and Entrances.
+Roads are to have a central crown with crossfalls of 3% for sealed and 5% for unsealed pavements. - 33.
 When designing the road, refer to ARRB Report ARR354 "Road classifications, geometric designs and maintenance standards for low volume roads", to provide guidance to design requirements for this class of road (ARRB Class 5D).

 Intermediate sight distance (ISD = 2 x SSD), measured from 1.1 m to 1.25 m for a design speed of 40km/h must be provided in the design.
 Restricted visibility widening to 2 lanes must be designed for locations where ISD is not economically achievable.

 Base course gravel where unsealed is to be erosion-resistant and conform to the specification for unsealed road pavements.
 Detailed construction drawings are not required for this class of road, however road location(s), longitudinal grades and stream crossings are to be shown at a minimum.
-Crossings of any prescribed streams are to be referred to Department of Environment and Climate Change, Office of Water for Part 3A permit.
+Crossings of any prescribed streams are to be referred to The NSW Office of Water for approval.